 Up to 56% of Carnegie Mellon’s students live in housing affiliated to or owned or operated by the school.
 On the other hand, 44% of its students live off-campus.

 Does Carnegie Mellon have a medical school?

 Carnegie Mellon does not have a medical school.
 However, it offers the Health Professions Program (HPP).
 It is ideal for students or alumni interested in pursuing health-related careers.
 Some of the careers HPP can help catapult include medicine, optometry, physical therapy and veterinary medicine.

 After completing their pre-med majors at Carnegie Mellon, many students transfer to the University of Pennsylvania, which is just 254 miles away, to take up medicine.
 The school was home to the very first medical school in the US.

-Just Before You Apply to Carnegie Mellon
+Should You Go to Carnegie Mellon

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily represent those of the College Reality Check.